vedranav/hierarchy-decomposition-pipeline/inputs/repository.md

 **Annotation** is an association between a label and an example.

 Annotation-related data set properties are best explained with an example.
-Suppose that we have the following class hierarchy:
+Suppose that we have the following hierarchy:

 ```mermaid
 graph TB;